overturetool/overture-release-scripts/readme.md

 # Release Scripts for Overture

-This repository contains several scripts that automate parts of the Overture release process.
+This repository contains several scripts that automate parts of the Overture release process as described in the [Release](https://github.com/overturetool/overture/wiki/Release-Process
+) wiki page.

 ## Description of scripts